vercel/vercel/packages/edge/docs/README.md

 • `Const` **LONGITUDE_HEADER_NAME**: `"x-vercel-ip-longitude"`

-Longitude of the original client IP calculated by Vercel Proxy.
+Longitude of the original client IP as calculated by Vercel Proxy.

 #### Defined in